awsdocs/amazon-cloudwatch-user-guide/doc_source/permissions-reference-cw.md

 # Amazon CloudWatch permissions reference<a name="permissions-reference-cw"></a>

-When you are setting up [Access control](auth-and-access-control-cw.md#access-control-cw) and writing permissions policies that you can attach to an IAM identity \(identity\-based policies\), you can use the following table as a reference\.
-The table lists each CloudWatch API operation and the corresponding actions for which you can grant permissions to perform the action\.
+The following table lists each CloudWatch API operation and the corresponding actions for which you can grant permissions to perform the action\.
 You specify the actions in the policy's `Action` field, and you specify a wildcard character \(\*\) as the resource value in the policy's `Resource` field\.

 You can use AWS\-wide condition keys in your CloudWatch policies to express conditions\.
 For a complete list of AWS\-wide keys, see [AWS Global and IAM Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.